euank/euank.com/_drafts/2022-05-01-nixos-bisect.md

 make[4]: *** [../arch/x86/boot/compressed/Makefile:118: arch/x86/boot/compressed/vmlinux.relocs] Error 1
 ```

-This one also took _much_ longer to fail.
+This one took _much_ longer to fail.
 Anyway, a short google later let me
 know that I want an [older binutils](https://unix.stackexchange.com/questions/513921/how-to-get-around-r-x86-64-plt32-error-when-bisecting-the-linux-kernel)
 to fix this.
 I decided to downgrade NixOS as a whole to an older version to
 hopefully fix any other such issues.
 The NixOS versions that were around with
 the 4.12 kernel all predate flakes, so I switched to the old
-`/etc/nixos/configuration.nix` + `nix-channel` style of doing things.
+`/etc/nixos/configuration.nix` + `nix-channel` method of managing things.
 I didn't
 take as good notes here, but suffice it to say, I still ran into more issues.
 It was also very noticeable that nixpkgs didn't have a good mechanism for
 incremental compilation (having to rebuild the kernel from scratch for each